 Our 2019 greenhouse studies included additional C3004 Camelina lines with different Camelina genetic backgrounds.
 We again observed increased vigor, branching and increases in seed yield consistent with our 2018 observations.
 In our 2019 field tests, photosynthetic measurements were taken during the growing season on C3004 Camelina lines at similar developmental stages.
 Five lines tested showed statistically significant increases in several important photosynthetic parameters for plants, including CO2 fixation, electron transport rate, and the conversion of light energy to chemical energy (effective quantum yield).
 While field conditions throughout Western Canada were harsh, including severe drought, there were indications that the C3004 plants produced more seed than wildtype Camelina; however, substantial variability among the test plots under these severe conditions confounded the collection of statistically significant seed yield data from the study.
-In 2020, Yield10 plans to field test C3004 Camelina lines at an expanded number of sites to collect agronomic and seed yield data; we also plan to field test C3004 in canola for the first time is also planned.
+In 2020, Yield10 is field testing C3004 Camelina lines at an expanded number of sites to collect agronomic and seed yield data; we are also field testing C3004 in canola for the first time.
 We currently have research license agreements in place with seed companies to evaluate the Camelina C3004 gene in soybean, corn and potato.